erfanalimohammadi/chat-app/README.md

 ### Reporting Issues

-If you encounter any bugs or issues, please report them by opening an issue on GitHub.
+If you encounter any bugs or issues, please report them by opening an issue on GitHub or sending an email to my [email](mailto:erfanalimohammadi@outlook.com).
 Provide as much detail as possible to help us understand and address the problem.
+You can also reach me via [LinkedIn](https://www.linkedin.com/in/erfanalimohammadi/)

 ### Acknowledgments